ORIGINAL ISSUE 1/1/2019

 33. INSPECTION

-Customer has thirty (30) days after receipt of Products to inspect them to determine that they conform to their specifications.
+Customer shall inspect Products within thirty (30) days of receipt.
 If Customer determines in good faith that all or a portion of the Products are non-conforming, Customer shall give written notice to Nutrition Laboratories with the reasons for the rejection.
 Nutrition Laboratories obligation to remedy such defective products will not begin until such dispute is resolved, Nutrition Laboratories will have ninety (90) days after the receipt of the returned Products to remedy any defects.
 If Nutrition Laboratories disagrees with such rejection, it has 15 days from receipt of such rejection to dispute it.
-Such a dispute will follow the guidelines set out by Paragraph 36.
+Such a dispute will follow the guidelines set out by Section 36.

 34. CONSEQUENTIAL DAMAGES